AgentMulder/Connect-4/README.md

        with the Peter Rabbit methaphore, parts are named after clearly recognizable entities and preferably used as container to hold other parts, like the Motor-object that contains a Cylinder, Fuel and Gear, but does nothing with it.
-Its sole task is to hold its items and become part of the narration .
+Its sole task is to hold its items and become part of the narration.

        Scarecrow contains Jacket and Shoes, but does not act on them.
 As aspected.

        At risk of overstretching the metaphores, I tried my best to use only simple nouns.
 I